 As the structure of the class’s units becomes familiar, teachers can involve students in creating unit previews to activate their metacognitive skills.
 With guidance, students can practice predicting what they will be expected to learn, and generate options for how they should be assessed on their knowledge and skills.
 As their ability to develop previews increases, teachers can enrich the process by guiding them to create companion documents throughout the unit that can be used as a unit review.
 Students can be taught to elaborate on key ideas, answer essential questions, and articulate their understanding of the connections among the unit’s concepts.
 Students’ active engagement in creating these documents contributes to their comprehension and memory of the content, and helps structure their study for various forms of assessments.

 Find the text of the teaching principles, including “Micro-Unit and Structure Tasks,” here.

-See below for examples of a language arts unit preview, a mathematics chapter breakdown/syllabus, and a science chapter overview/pre-reading activity.
+See the attached strategies for examples of a language arts unit preview, a mathematics chapter breakdown/syllabus, and a science chapter overview/pre-reading activity.